lifting-bits/remill/README.md

 be changes to point at the AMD64 semantics bitcode file.
 For example, `sem_amd64.bc`.
 If your lifted code uses AVX, then you can use `sem_amd64_avx.bc`.

-*Note:* This arch/OS switching only affects the ABI used by the bitcode, and how instructions are decoded.
+**Note:** This arch/OS switching only affects the ABI used by the bitcode, and how instructions are decoded.
 The translator itself has no other concept of arch/OS types.
 It is up to the next tool in the pipeline to implement the desired behavior.

+**Note:** Always use absolute paths when specifying files to McSema2.
+I have no patience for handling paths in a 100% correct, generic way in C++.
+To that end, users of the tool should make it as easy as possible for McSema2 to do the right thing.

 #### Optimizing the bitcode